-I, once again, find myself in full agreement with Henry Ford, who told the JEC: "I do not understand how the Federal Reserve can permit a sharp contraction in the money supply at a time of sharply rising prices and sharply declining economic activity.
+And Henry Ford told the JEC: "I do not understand how the Federal Reserve can permit a sharp contraction in the money supply at a time of sharply rising prices and sharply declining economic activity.
 This, it seems to me, is a sure formula for a longer and deeper recession."